 Our Board of Directors believes that our ratio of outside directors to inside directors represents a commitment to the independence of our Board of Directors and a focus on matters of importance to our stockholders.
 Specifically, our Board of Directors has determined that each of Nicholas Adamo, Martha H. Bejar, R. Todd Bradley, Keith Geeslin, YY Lee, Chuck Moran, Allison Pickens, Arlen Shenkman, Gary B. Smith and David F. Walker, who collectively constitute all of the outside directors, is "independent" as that term is defined under the applicable listing standards of Nasdaq.
-In making this determination for each director, the Nominations and Governance Committee, on behalf of our Board of Directors, considered the standards of independence set forth in the Nasdaq corporate governance listing standards and all relevant facts and circumstances to ascertain whether there was any relationship between a director and our company that, in the opinion of the Nominations and Governance Committee, would interfere with the exercise of independent judgment in carrying out the responsibilities of the director, or any material relationship with our company (either directly, or as a partner, stockholder or other officer of an organization that has a relationship with our company).
+In making this determination for each director, the Nominations and Governance Committee, on behalf of our Board of Directors, considered the standards of independence set forth in the Nasdaq corporate governance listing standards and all relevant facts and circumstances to ascertain whether there was any relationship between a director, or any material relationship with our company (either directly, or as a partner, stockholder or other officer of an organization that has a relationship with our company).